apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 Example:

+We have two sub-clusters, `SC-1` and `SC-2`.
+We would like to configure weights for `root.a` and `root.b` queues.
+We can set the weights for `root.a` and `root.b` in the `federation-weights.xml` file. and then use the batch-save command to save the configurations in bulk.

 The file name can be any file name, but it is recommended to use `federation-weights.xml`

 yarn routeradmin -policy -bs --format xml -f /path/federation-weights.xml